MoritzM00/proba-forecasting/README.md

 Forecasts are inherently uncertain, and it is important to quantify this uncertainty.
 The goal is to predict some kind of distribution of future values, rather than just a single point estimate.
 Quantiles are a relatively straightforward way to quantify such an uncertainty.
 The challenge is based on two datasets: `bikes` and `energy`.
 A third dataset `no2` is also available, but was not selected for forecast submissions.

+DVC tracked parameters, as well as metrics and plots can be found on [DVC Studio](https://studio.dvc.ai/user/MoritzM00/projects/proba-forecasting-jclqxio6ht).

 ## Quickstart

 First, clone the repository: